carl08gitrithub/personal-website/README.md

 # CJNACAR: Personal Website

-This is my personal website where I showcase information about myself, my hobbies, artworks, and small Computer Science projects. :)
+This is my personal website, which is pretty a long time to get myself back on creating CS projects.
+This website was also refreshing, because I actually forgot most of the basics of CSS and JS.
+But overall, this website is about myself, my hobbies, and... of course, a sort of ---trademark--- a CUTE-ty illustration of me and my cat (Upin).

 ## Preview